urbit/docs/reference/arvo-glossary.md

 As Dijkstra put it: "The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."

-This glossary only covers terms the Arvo side of the project.
+This glossary only covers terms of the Arvo side of the project.
 You can find the Azimuth glossary [here](../azimuth/glossary)

 ### application